Grammar Assignments Overview

 This will open the grammar overview article in the sidebar.

-If students answer any questions incorrectly during the lesson, they will be required to repeat them at the end in order for the lesson to be marked complete.
+If students answer any practice questions (not related to explanation videos) incorrectly during the lesson, they will be required to repeat them at the end in order for the lesson to be marked complete.

-They will then see a page that indicates their streak on the site (number of consecutive days that they've answered at least one vocabulary or grammar question in a quiz).
+They may then see a page that indicates their streak on the site (number of consecutive days that they've answered at least one vocabulary or grammar question in a quiz).

-They can then click the "Continue" button.
-They may be asked to briefly rate the lesson and be shown an option to pay to remove ads from the site.
-They can click through those pages to reach a final assignment completion page.
-Once they see that page, they will know that their assignment was saved as complete, and they can click "View all assignments" to return to their assignments dashboard page.
+Once they see the "Assignment Complete!" page, they will know that their assignment was saved as complete, and they can click "View all assignments" to return to their assignments-dashboard page.

-The assignments dashboard shows all of a student's vocabulary and grammar assignments, along with whether their statuses are complete, unstarted, or unstarted (late).
+The assignments dashboard shows all of a student's vocabulary and grammar assignments, along with whether their statuses are completed, completed (late), in progress, in progress (late), unstarted, or unstarted (late).

-This page can also be reached by clicking "Classrooms" in the banner at the top of the page.
-Students can click the blue title of an assignment to start the quiz or lesson.
+This page can also be reached by clicking the three dots followed by "Classrooms" in the banner at the top of the page and selecting a class.
+Students can then click the blue title of an assignment to start the quiz or lesson.